Rf oscillators, diode mixers, and frequency multipliers.

 Diode mixer circuits

-The simplest ( 1 diode) mixer has the undesired characteristic that both inputs appear at the output.
+The simplest ( 1 diode) mixer has the undesired characteristic that as well as the desired output, both of the input frequencies appear at the output.

 you can stop the inputs from appearing at the output by using the more complex ( 2 diode, or 4 diode) mixers.